kexiZeroing/kexiZeroing.github.io/src/posts/type-challenges-solutions.md

 type Result = StringToUnion<Test>; // expected to be "1" | "2" | "3"

 // solution
-// step 1. infer two parts of the string: the first character and the tail type StringToUnion<T extends string> = T extends `${infer C}${infer T}` ? never
-  : never;

-// step 2. call our type recursively and provide the tail to it type StringToUnion<T extends string> = T extends `${infer C}${infer T}` ?
+type StringToUnion<T extends string> = T extends `${infer C}${infer T}` ?
 C | StringToUnion<T>
   : never;